 Gravel riding is the new hotness in road cycling, as riders find gravel and adventure bikes more versatile and a riding experience with less cars to be much more enjoyable.
 We like it because we can leave our car behind and just pedal.

 Portland, Oregon is a strange, strange place when it comes to off-road cycling, specifically mountain biking.
 Although it prides itself on being both “bike-friendly” and a haven for the outdoor sports industry, there essentially is no “real” mountain bike single track experience in the city despite the abundant green spaces scattered throughout the metropolitan area. […]

 We have been seeing a lot of cyclocross and gravel bikes equipped with rise bars instead of drop bars, but this doesn’t make a lot of sense.
 Cyclocross bike geometry is designed for drop bars, with the reach of the bikes designed into the bars.
-If you replace a drop bar in favor of […]
+If you replace a drop bar in favor of an […]

 The story of the Viathon brand is an intriguing one.
 TLDR; it’s a high-end bike brand, owned by Walmart.
 Yes, indeed, that Walmart.
 The last company you’d associate with top-level bicycles.
 Confused?
 You aren’t the only one.
 Staffed with bike industry veterans, the company is a new direct to consumer brand, and no, they’re not […]

 The Barlow is a beautiful specimen of the titanium genre.
 The Gravel specific offering from Sage Titanium, the genre-defying dropbar bike is designed for the road enthusiast looking to break away from traffic.
 Built around a made in the USA titanium chassis, the geometry pulls from both road and cyclocross influences, resulting in do-it-all, one […]